Jtoast65/League-of-Legends-/index.md

 #### 2. Gold Difference at 10 Minutes vs Match Outcome

 There is a **strong positive relationship** between gold advantage at 10 minutes and match outcome:
-- Winners have a **positive mean gold difference** at 10 minutes (ahead in gold)
+- Winners have a **positive mean gold difference**
-- Losers have a **negative mean gold difference** at 10 minutes (behind in gold)
+- Losers have a **negative mean gold difference**

-The distributions of gold difference are clearly separated between winners and losers, with winners tending to have positive gold differences and losers tending to have negative gold differences.
+The distributions of gold difference are clearly separated between winners and losers, with winners tending to be ahead in gold at 10 minutes and losers tending to be behind in gold at 10 minutes.

 <iframe
   src="assets/gold_diff_by_outcome.html"